bastienleonard/pysfml-cython/doc/sphinx/source/reference/audio.rst

       Load the sound buffer from a list of audio samples. *samples* should be a ``bytes`` object in Python 3, and a string in Python 2.
-Each sample must be stored on two bytes (``Int16`` in C++ SFML). :exc:`PySFMLException` is raised if loading fails.
+Each sample must be stored on two bytes (``Int16`` in C++ SFML).

+      :exc:`PySFMLException` is raised if an error occurs.

    .. method:: save_to_file(filename)

-      Save the sound buffer to an audio file. :exc:`PySFMLException` is raised if saving fails.
+      Save the sound buffer to an audio file.

+      :exc:`PySFMLException` is raised if an error occurs.

 .. class:: SoundStream